Mkhan10-dev/se_project_spots/README.md

 An image sharing site.

 ## Description

 Spots is a Website that allows users to Explore Enterestings Places.

 ### Overview

+Discovering on Social Media
+Exploring and Traveling new places

 ## Tech Stack